Qt-QML/mdk-qtquick-plugin/README.md

 ## Features

 - Can be easily embeded into any Qt Quick GUI applications.
-- Support both shared and static ways of compiling, linking and loading.
+- Support both shared and static ways of linking.
 - Cross-platform support: Windows, Linux, macOS, Android, iOS, UWP, etc.

-## TODO

-- Support the *CMake + Ninja* build system.

-  Note: Qt is dropping QMake support and is migrating to use CMake in the coming major release, Qt 6.
-However, CMake is still not quite usable when creating qml plugins in Qt 5 days, so let's migrate to CMake in Qt 6.

 ## Usage